 Heat oven to 400 degrees.

 Peel, seed and cut butternut squash into 2 inch pieces.
-Place on a large rimmed baking sheet.
+Place the raw squash on a large rimmed baking sheet.

 Peel, core and chop apples.
 Add to squash.